The Marshall Weinberg Internship Program

 Typically around $2,500 (could be more or less) depending on number of applicants/amount of funding available.
 In 2013, 20 students applied for Weinberg funding for domestic internships and 15 students received some level of funding.
-Additionally, five students applied for funding for international internships and all received the fellowship.
-In 2011, 19 students applied for Weinberg funding and 11 students received the fellowship.
+Additionally, five students applied for funding for international internships and all received support.
+In 2011, 19 students applied for Weinberg funding and 11 students received awards.
 Application submission does not guarantee funding.

 Eligibility and Requirements